JonWoodlief/terraform-provider-ibm/website/docs/r/cm_catalog.html.markdown

 * `url` - The url for this specific catalog.
 * `crn` - CRN associated with the catalog.
 * `offerings_url` - URL path to offerings.
-* `created` - The date-time this catalog was created.
-* `updated` - The date-time this catalog was last updated.